iPad 7 SIM Card Reader Replacement

 Step 35

-- Gently use the flat end of your spudger to lift the LCD cable connector straight up—think of it as a little elevator ride for the cable.
+- Grab the flat end of a spudger and carefully lift the LCD cable connector straight up to disconnect it.

 Tools Used